-In February 2009, LMC Lockerz, LLC (LMC Lockerz), a wholly-owned subsidiary of our company, and Kathy Savitt formed Lockerz, LLC (Lockerz), a Delaware limited liability company, which is engaged in the business of creating and operating a destination e-commerce, content and community website aimed primarily at teenagers and "Tweens."
-In November 2009, Gregory B. Maffei, our Chief Executive Officer and a director of our company, invested \$2.86 million in Lockerz for an approximate 24.2% aggregate equity interest in Lockerz.
-In January 2010, Mr. Maffei made an additional capital contribution of approximately \$857,143 in Lockerz.
-In March 2010, Mr. Maffei made an additional capital contribution of \$571,428.
-All of these investments by Mr. Maffei in Lockerz were made on the same terms as those provided to LMC Lockerz.
-As of March 31, 2010, Mr. Maffei owned approximately 25.9% of Lockerz, and LMC Lockerz and Ms. Savitt owned the remaining 64.7% and 9.4% interests, respectively.
-Mr. Maffei is also a director on the board of Lockerz.
+In February 2009, LMC Lockerz, LLC (LMC Lockerz), a wholly-owned subsidiary of Liberty Media, and Kathy Savitt formed Lockerz, LLC (Lockerz), a Delaware limited liability company, which is engaged in the business of creating and operating a destination e-commerce, content and community website aimed primarily at teenagers and "Tweens."
+In November 2009, Gregory B. Maffei, Chief Executive Officer and a director of Liberty Media, invested \$2.86 million in Lockerz for an approximate 24.2% aggregate equity interest.
+In January 2010, Mr. Maffei made an additional capital contribution of \$857,143, and, in March 2010, Mr. Maffei made an additional capital contribution of \$857,143, and, in March 2010, Mr. Maffei made an additional capital contribution of \$857,143, and, in March 2010, Mr. Maffei made an additional capital contribution of \$857,143, and, in March 2010, Mr. Maffei made an additional capital contribution of \$857,143, and, in March 2010, Mr. Maffei made an additional capital contribution of \$857,143, and, in March 2010, Mr. Maffei made an additional capital contribution of \$571,428.
+On May 28, 2010, Lockerz was restructured in connection with an investment by Kleiner Perkins, and Lockerz, Inc. was formed as the new parent company.
+In January 2011, shares in Lockerz were issued to a new investor in connection with an acquisition by Lockerz.
+As of June 30, 2011, Mr. Maffei owns approximately 15% of Lockerz and LMC Lockerz owns approximately 39% of Lockerz, with the balance owned by the other shareholders.
+Lockerz is currently engaged in a third round of financing to raise \$45,000,000.
+Mr. Maffei has contributed \$500,000 to the financing, and LMC Lockerz has contributed \$5,000,000 to the financing.
+If this round is fully subscribed, Mr. Maffei is expected to own approximately 37% of Lockerz.
+Mr. Maffei is investments in Lockerz have all been made on the same terms as those provided to LMC Lockerz.
+Mr. Maffei is also a director of Lockerz.